Types of outcomes

 - Adjudication 1562: Nick Green/The Australian (April 2013)

-The Council has concluded that the words “has said” and the single inverted commas around the word ‘lectured’ in the headline, along with the double inverted commas around the word “lectured” in the article itself, inaccurately indicated that Mr Barroso had actually used the word “lectured”.
-The relevant transcript shows that although he said the EU was “certainly not coming here to receive lessons from nobody” he did not use the word “lectured” and did not mention Ms Gillard or Australia.
+The Council has concluded the words “has said” and the single inverted commas around the word ‘lectured’ in the headline, along with the double inverted commas around the word “lectured” in the article itself, inaccurately indicated Mr Barroso actually used the word “lectured”.
+The relevant transcript shows although he said the EU was “certainly not coming here to receive lessons from nobody”, he neither used the word “lectured” nor did he mention Ms Gillard or Australia.
 The Council has frequently emphasised the importance of accuracy in the use of quotations.
 Accordingly, the complaint was upheld.

 - Adjudication 1561: Nick Green/The Daily Telegraph (April 2013)